bigfix/developer.bigfix.com/site/reference/types/folder.md

 # application of &lt;folder&gt; : filesystem object

-Recursively finds executables in the supplied folder, returning a list of &amp;quot;application&amp;quot; objects, which are basically  filesystem_objects.Example: applications of folder &amp;quot;/Users/fizzle/bin&amp;quot; - Returns a list of applications in the specified directory, such as /Users/fizzle/bin/p4, /Users/fizzle/bin/mylocaltool.
+Recursively finds executables in the supplied folder, returning a list of "application" objects, which are basically  filesystem_objects.Example: applications of folder "/Users/fizzle/bin" - Returns a list of applications in the specified directory, such as /Users/fizzle/bin/p4, /Users/fizzle/bin/mylocaltool.

 # bundle of &lt;folder&gt; : bundle